Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 mid pregnancy detailed ultrasound

-An anatomy scan, often referred to as a mid-pregnancy ultrasound, is a detailed imaging procedure typically performed between 18 and 22 weeks of gestation.
+An anatomy scan, also called a mid-pregnancy ultrasound, is a detailed imaging procedure typically performed between 18 and 22 weeks of gestation.

-This scan allows you to visualize your baby’s development, including organ formation, limbs, and facial features.
-It’s a vital step in monitoring your baby’s growth and identifying any potential abnormalities.
+The scan lets you see your baby’s development, including organ formation, limbs, and facial features.
+It’s a key step in monitoring growth and catching any potential abnormalities early.

-During the procedure, a trained technician uses sound waves to create images of your baby, which can also provide insight into the placenta’s position and amniotic fluid levels.
+A trained technician uses sound waves to create images of your baby.
+The scan also checks the placenta’s position and amniotic fluid levels.

-You may hear your baby’s heartbeat and even see them moving.
-This experience can be both exciting and nerve-wracking, but remember that it’s an essential part of ensuring a healthy pregnancy.
+You may hear your baby’s heartbeat and see them moving.
+It can be both exciting and nerve-wracking, and both reactions are completely normal.

 When Should I Schedule My Anatomy Scan?